-It was one of those enormous spring tides when the sea rises so high that landing places for the turnstones are in very short supply.
-With a 14.6 m high tide the salt marsh and most of the rocks are underwater so the turnstones fly back and forth looking for a spot to land.
+However, when the sea rises too high, landing places for the turnstones are in very short supply.
+With today’s 14.6 m high tide all of the salt marsh and most of the rocks are underwater.
+So the turnstones fly back and forth looking for a spot of dry land.

-At first they jostled for a place on a raft of flotsam swept against the promenade wall . . .
+At first they jostle for a place on a raft of flotsam swept against the promenade wall.

-. . . but then repaired to the top of the wall to promenade with the rest of us.
+But when this becomes too precarious they resort to the top of the wall and promenade with the rest of us.

-Promenading on the sea wall is unusual for the Bristol Channel bunch as they are typically wary but today they had little choice.
+The Bristol Channel turnstones are typically wary of people but today they had little choice.

-On the same high tide a bird-watching friend saw a flock of turnstones cadging a lift on a large tree trunk floating up the channel (you can see the photo on his excellent local bird watching blog http://avonbirding.blogspot.co.uk) . . . and on another occasion I heard a report of a channel navigation buoy festooned with turnstones on a similarly high tide.
+Sometimes a flock of turnstones will cadge a lift on large tree trunks floating up the channel.
+I heard another report of a channel navigation buoy festooned with turnstones on a similarly high tide.

 Hi Hilary